Dirt! - Choreographic Program

 Performed by Carmel, Penelope, Felicity

-Music: Compilation of mobile phone tones available for free-download at various websites
+Music: Compilation of mobile phone tones available for free download at various websites

 "Experiencing the world from the ground of our values is human.
 Intersections of age, experience, opportunity and expectation shape how we see and don’t see, how we feel and don’t feel and what we understand and don’t understand.
-Pane and Glass explores such intersections for dancers and audience."
+Pane and Glass explore such intersections for dancers and audience."

 Headspace